carlosonunez/blog.carlosnunez.me/content/post/cncf-weekly-1-flux.md

 ## In a nutshell...

-Flux manages all of the apps in your Kubernetes clusters, and even your other Kubernetes clusters, entirely in Git, no Jenkins required.
+Flux enables Kubernetes clusters and their apps to be configured with Git.
+Time to retire your Jenkins pipelines.

 ## Who's This For?